Chembai: Music festivals

 Chembai had been conducting a music festival in his native village from 1924 onwards.
 This was continued by his family and now by Chembai Sreenivasan and Chembai Suresh (C. A. Subramanian).
 The concert, called Chembai Ekadasi Music Festival, is held annually in February–March.
 Chembai also held a music festival on Guruvayur Ekadasi Day (mid-November) at Guruvayur every year.
 This festival, now called Chembai Sangeetholsavam in his honour, is officially conducted by the Guruvayur Devaswom Board.

 Guruvayurappan Chembai Puraskaram

 The Sri Guvayurappan Chembai Puraskaram, awarded by Sree Krishna Temple, Guruvayur, is instituted in Chembai's memory of the late Chembai Vaidyanatha Bhagavathar.
-This award, comprising a cash prize of INR 50,001, a gold locket of Sree Guruvayurappan, a citation and ponnadai, is usually presented during the annual Chembai Music Festival.
+This award, comprising a cash prize of INR 50,001, a gold locket of Sree Guruvayurappan, a citation and ponnadai (a shawl adorned around the shoulders of a dignitary who is being honored), is usually presented during the annual Chembai Music Festival.

 The recipients of the Chembai puraskaram include: